KiClaudia/HondurasPhys/README.md

 Checked for BCI fem and mal
 Checked month_caught for folSize series. look at script to see how, graphically.
 Checked month_caught for folNum series. look at script to see how, graphically.
+Checked month_caught and BCI for follicle site analysis